BeachSkip unless…

 Maya ruins over the Caribbean, and a beach-club scene that priced out the beach.

 Tulum is two places pretending to be one.
-There’s the pueblo — a real Quintana Roo town on the highway, with taquerías, hardware stores and working people.
-And there’s the beach road (the Zona Hotelera), a 10km strip of eco-chic hotels and beach clubs where a lounger and a green juice can cost more than a night’s room in the pueblo.
+There’s Tulum pueblo — a working Quintana Roo town straddling Highway 307, with taquerías, hardware stores, a scruffy central plaza and people who commute to jobs.
+And there’s the beach road, the Zona Hotelera, a roughly 10 km strip of eco-chic cabañas and beach clubs where a day bed and a green juice can outcost a night’s room in town.
+The two share a name and almost nothing else.

-We land on skip-unless, and here’s the plain version: the beach road stopped being worth the money.
-Prices caught up to Miami without the reliability — power and water on the strip go out often, and from roughly May to October sargassum seaweed piles up on the sand and rots in the heat.
-The clubs are loud, expensive, and easy to skip.
-What still earns the trip is everything the marketing buries: the cenotes, the ruins at dawn, and the food and rhythm of the pueblo.
+Our verdict is skip-unless, and here is the plain version.
+The beach road stopped being worth the money.
+Prices climbed to Miami levels without Miami’s reliability: power and water on the strip cut out often because the whole zone runs on generators and trucked-in supply, and from roughly May to October sargassum seaweed washes ashore and rots in the heat.
+The clubs are loud, overpriced, and easy to skip.
+What still earns the trip is everything the marketing buries — the cenotes, the walled Maya city at dawn, and the food and rhythm of the pueblo.
 Come for those and Tulum makes sense.
-Come for the Instagram beach and you’ll feel had.
+Come for the beach in the photos and you will feel had.

 How the place is laid out